 Biofilters and WSUD, water decontamination, plant sciences, microbiology, molecular biology, interdisciplinary environmental sciences, microbial source tracking, public health

 Stormwater represents a valuable alternative fresh water resource.
 Prior to reuse, stormwater must undergo treatment for the removal of pollutants of concern to human health, the most significant of which are disease-causing faecal microorganisms (faecal pathogens).
-Biofilters are low-cost, low-energy soil-plant based water treatment systems that have demonstrated promising results in reducing faecal pathogen concentrations in stormwater.
-However, removal rates are unreliable under certain operational conditions, representing a key impediment to their uptake by urban water managers.
+Biofilters represent a low-cost, soil-plant based passive water treatment technology which demonstrate promising results in reducing faecal pathogen concentrations in stormwater.
+Despite this, removal rates can be poor and inconsistent under certain operational conditions, representing a key impediment to the uptake of the technology by stakeholders.

 Henry R, Galbraith P, Coutts S, Prosser T, Boyce J, McCarthy DT (2018).
 What’s the risk?
 Identifying potential human pathogens within grey-headed flying foxes faeces.
 PLoS ONE, 13(1). https://doi.org/10.1371/journal.pone.0191301

 Galbraith P, Henry R, McCarthy DT (2019).
 Rise of the killer plants: investigating the antimicrobial activity of Australian plants to enhance biofilter-mediated pathogen removal.
 Journal of Biological Engineering, 13(52). https://jbioleng.biomedcentral.com/articles/10.1186/s13036-019-0175-2

 How do root exudates influence faecal microorganism die-off in stormwater biofilters?

 Optimisation and validation of stormwater biofilter vegetation for the removal of faecal microorganisms

 2018 to 2018